notofonts/noto-docs/src/website/homepage.md

 Noto is a collection of high-quality free fonts for writing in all modern and ancient languages.
 With multiple weights and widths in sans, serif, mono, and other styles, Noto fonts are perfect for harmonious, typographically correct communication in more than 1,000 languages and over 150 writing systems.

 “Noto” means “I write, I mark, I note” in Latin.
-The name is also short for “no tofu”, as the project aims to eliminate 'tofu': blank rectangles shown when no font is available for your text.
+The name is also short for “no tofu,” as the project aims to eliminate 'tofu': blank rectangles shown when no font is available for your text.

 ### Read and write text in any language